schemaio/schema-php-client/README.md

 ## Schema API Client for PHP

-*Schema is the platform to build and scale ecommerce.*
+Build and scale ecommerce with Schema.
 Create a free account at https://schema.io

-## Usage example
+## Example

 	<?php require_once("/path/to/schema-php-client/lib/Schema.php");